Merry we meet - Merry we meet - Merry we meet

 those formed by witches and wiccans, are mainly used to create sacred space in

-which to meet and commune with the Goddess and God.
+which to meet and commune with the Goddess, God and Spirits.
 With today’s more liberal view on religion, pagan rituals

 are once again being practiced in the open air, but these tend to be mass

 people, particularly those living in over populated towns and cities practice

 at home by transforming their living rooms or bedrooms into places of power and

 magic circle is an area of non-physical space created and constructed of